 One other up and coming method of digital piracy is account sharing.
 Account sharing, or credential sharing, happens when someone shares their personal credentials with a third party.
 In most cases, this is not illegal however when credentials are being resold, this breaches the terms and conditions of most service providers.
 This piracy method has become popular along the boom of online streaming platforms and is extremely harmful for subscription-based businesses.

 Currently many countries are revising important changes to copyright law, with countries such as Australia, Singapore and Dubai banning – or at least considering banning – VPNs, in an effort to limit access to torrent sites and bypassing ISP regulations.
 To strengthen IP law is – statistically speaking – to increase foreign investment, so it makes sense for governing bodies, particularly in developing economies, to evolve copyright legislation in line with digital advancement.

 In response to its own problem, the European Commission is refining drastic, and highly-controversial, legislative changes that will enact a cross-border relationship with digital content over the whole of the EU.
 The movement recognises the importance of staying current with relationships that are evolving due to the presence of the internet: for example, one major change will be to end unjustified geo-blocking across EU countries.
 What this will mean for piracy in Europe is still unclear at this point, but is strongly indicative of a changing environment for intellectual property online.

 Affected content owners are advised to stay abreast of industry developments.
-In particular, it may be prudent to consider the changing ways consumers are pirating media to best understand what the future may hold for piracy, and thus where to place resources to protect online content.
+In particular, it may be prudent to consider the changing ways consumers are pirating media to best understand what the future may hold for piracy, and thus where to place resources to prevent software piracy.